Frederik-D-Weber/zmax_edf_merge_converter/README.md

   --zmax_ppgparser_timeout_seconds ZMAX_PPGPARSER_TIMEOUT_SECONDS
                         An optional timeout to run the ZMax PPGParser.exe in seconds.
+If empty no timeout is used --zmax_edfjoin        Switch to indicate if ZMax EDFJoin.exe is used to merge the converted ZMax EDF files. you also need to specify zmax_edfjoin_exe_path if it is not already in the current directory.
+This will take time to reprocess each data.
+Note that this will disable resampling or cleaning of empty channels or some skip some values in an entry of the summary csv --zmax_edfjoin_exe_path ZMAX_EDFJOIN_EXE_PATH
+                        direct and full path to the ZMax EDFJoin.exe in the Hypnodyne ZMax software folder --zmax_edfjoin_timeout_seconds ZMAX_EDFJOIN_TIMEOUT_SECONDS
+                        An optional timeout to run the ZMax EDFJoin.exe in seconds.
+If empty no timeout is used --zmax_eegcleaner     Switch to indicate if ZMax EDFCleaner.exe is used to clean the EEG channels from SD-card writing noise in 85.33 Hz and higher and lower harmonics (e.g. 42.66, 21.33, 10.66, 5.33 Hz...) you also need to specify zmax_eegcleaner_exe_path if it is not already in the current directory.
+This will take time to reprocess each data.
+  --zmax_eegcleaner_exe_path ZMAX_EEGCLEANER_EXE_PATH
+                        direct and full path to the ZMax EDFCleaner.exe in the Hypnodyne ZMax software folder --zmax_eegcleaner_timeout_seconds ZMAX_EEGCLEANER_TIMEOUT_SECONDS
+                        An optional timeout to run the ZMax EDFCleaner.exe in seconds.
 If empty no timeout is used --zmax_raw_hyp_file   Switch to indicate if ZMax HDRecorder.exe is used to convert from .hyp files moved from the SD card. you need to specify zmax_hdrecorder_exe_path if it is not